zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/configure-extract/configure-extract.md

 ## **Step 9**: Registering EXTTAR

 Oracle GoldenGate needs to register an extract with the database replication slot before adding the extract process.
-Let's begin to create the first extract process, which is continuous replication in the usual migration and replication project scenario. _**Ensure that you are connected to SourceDB using the DBLOGIN command **_ before doing the next steps.
+Let's begin to create the first extract process, which is continuous replication in the usual migration and replication project scenario. _**Ensure that you are connected to SourceDB using the DBLOGIN command**_ before doing the next steps.

-1. First register your extract.
+1. First register your extract:

 	```
 	<copy>